adamsilver/adamsilver.io-jekyll/_posts/2014-08-11-single-page-applications.md

 It's common to associate these elements with SPAs, and whilst these techniques *might* be commonly found in SPAs, this article doesn't address these aspects.
 This is because they aren't necessarily detrimental to a website; a website could employ all of these elements without utilising a SPA architecture; it might even be sensible to do so!

-What really defines an SPA is the fact that the **routing is handled by the client-side application using Javascript** instead of the server.
+What *really* defines an SPA is the fact that the **routing is handled by the client-side application using Javascript** instead of the server.
 Instead of letting the *browser* handle the browsing, the *application* will.
 Attempting to mimic the browser using Javascript is the primary reason why issues arise in the first place.

-So, those issues:
+So, about those issues:

 ## 1. Navigation and fast back